haesleinhuepf/napari-oclrfc/README.md

 ![img.png](images/img.png)

 Click the menu `Plugins > OpenCL Random Forest Classifiers > Train pixel classifier`.
+Consider changing the `featureset`.
+There are three options for selecting small (about 1 pixel sized) objects, medium (about 5 pixel sized) object and large (about 25 pixel sized) objects.
 Make sure the right image and annotation layers are selected and click on `Run`.

 ![img_1.png](https://github.com/haesleinhuepf/napari-oclrfc/raw/master/images/img_1.png)